The spiritual world is not straightforward

 example of God's faithfulness despite our unfaithfulness is Peter's

 the same terminology for being denied in heaven (Luke 22:34; Matthew 10:33).
-Peter also denied Jesus in front of other people, which fulfills the New Covenant's terms for losing eternal salvation, "but whoever denies Me before men, I will also deny him before My Father who is in heaven" (Matthew 10:33; also stated in Luke 12:9; 2 Timothy 2:12; 1 John 2:23).
+Peter also denied Christ in front of other people, which fulfills the New Covenant's terms for losing eternal salvation, "but whoever denies Me before men, I will also deny him before My Father who is in heaven" (Matthew 10:33; also stated in Luke 12:9; 2 Timothy 2:12; 1 John 2:23).

 lost his salvation when He denied knowing the Lord, but he had time